 California State University in their chosen major.
 We offer both Associate in Arts

 (AA-T) and Associate in Science (AS-T) degrees.
 Complete 60 units at LTCC, get your

 Associate Degree for Transfer, and you're guaranteed a seat in the CSU system to finish

 Bachelor Degree Programs

-Lake Tahoe Community College is partnering with other colleges to offer affordable four-year degree options that can be completely earned on LTCC's South Shore campus.
+Lake Tahoe Community College is partnering with other colleges to offer affordable advanced degree options that can be completely earned on LTCC's South Shore campus.